ssumyee/Seeing-KOR_Final-Project/Readme.md

   This is Final Project of the class 'Seeing Korea', made by Sumi Kim.

-  If you want to know the way of making this game, please look up the file 'SeeingKOR_Final_Project_SumiKim.ipynb'.
+  If you want to reference the process of game development, please look up the file 'SeeingKOR_Final_Project_SumiKim.ipynb'.

   ## How to Play the game 'The Host'